 Students who are between the ages of 18-24, can demonstrate financial need per program requirements or meet other grant eligibilty requirements, and are interested in the program's provided list of high growth/high demand occupations in Will County may wish to apply.
 Programs may provide tuition, fees, books, gas cards, paid internships, on-the-job training and employment assistance.
 For more information visit http://www.jjc.edu/workforce-development/Pages/MyFuture.aspx

 Give Something Back Foundation, Inc. (ATTENTION GRADE 9, FRESHMEN)

 Give Something Back Foundation is a four year mentoring and scholarship program starting with high school freshmen students.
 Students approved for the program must maintain a "B" average or higher while in high school.
 Students must be eligible for the full Pell Grant, demonstrate high academic achievement, and be of good character.
-The Foundation helps to cover the cost of education at one of these three institutions: University of St. Francis, Lewis University, and Blackburn College.
-Visit www.givesomethingbackfoundation.org for more eligibility requirements and information.
+The Foundation helps to cover the cost of education at a partner college.
+Visit https://www.giveback.ngo/ for more eligibility requirements and college partners.